 Also it is important to note that changing the building colors without a “Material Change” vote of the membership was illegal.
 The painting of the wooden fences with grey paint was also an illegal material change as they were stained wood prior to be a painted.

-Not only does completing projects prior to their lifetime put a financial strain on the Membership but it alo means that the next time the project needs to occur is also arriving 7 years earlier.
+Not only does completing projects prior to their Reserve Study lifetime put a financial strain on the Membership but it also means that the clock starts over for collecting the funds for the next project occurrence.

 The 2019 Board having not reserved enough funds to fill the Parking Lot Reserve Funds voted to assess the membership for the total amount that was needed to complete the project.
 For some reason they decided to put two projects together Painting of the Buildings Project and the Resurfacing of the Parking Lots Project.